OrsellGaming/P2SourceModPlusPlus/README.md

 **Update 3/24/2025: I plan to move this over to a forked version of SAR using its code base as a base for this plugin.
 Its structure is much better, it has more engine functionality accessible in the plugin, and it compiles for Linux.
 However, do not expect this switch to happen anytime soon.
 Thank you for being so patient.**

 ***
-Please credit Orsell/OrsellGaming, Nanoman2525, NULLderef, and/or the `Portal 2: Multiplayer Mod Team` if you use this plugin or its code in any way with your SourceMod.
+Please credit the SAR Team, Orsell, Nanoman2525, NULLderef, and/or the `Portal 2: Multiplayer Mod Team` if you use this plugin or its code in any way with your SourceMod.
-You'll also need to include this repository and P2:MM's license file with the plugin.
+You'll also need to include this repository, P2:MM's, and SAR's license file with the plugin.
-Both licenses will be included with the `addon.zip` file you download to get the plugin.
+All licenses will be included with the `addon.zip` file you download to get the plugin.
 ***